 Butterflies that are white, or that contain white and shades of gray, include the Angola white lady, the white morpho, the glasswing, and others.

 The color white symbolizes purity, innocence, simplicity, clarity, and angels.
+It can also be associated with your sixth chakra, as described in the section on purple butterfly meaning earlier.

 All butterflies are seen by cultures throughout the world as messengers from spirit guides, yet white butterflies are especially significant and are associated with angels.